Codort/website/content/open-source.md

 We knew we wanted to use a permissive licence that places the minimum restrictions on developers.
 As we are not open-sourcing any code that might be commercially sensitive, there was no benefit in using licenses with more restrictions such as copyleft licences.
 When choosing between licences, we considered MIT, Apache 2.0, and BSD+Patent.
-We opted for Apache 2.0 as it was the most popular permissive licence that has required clauses around trademark and patent rights.
+We opted for Apache 2.0 as it was the most popular permissive licence that also includes clauses around trademark and patent rights.
 Apache 2.0 can be frustrating to use as many developers and companies forget to attach a separate NOTICE file and often don't attach licence headers.
 To make this as simple as possible, we have a short NOTICE file in the root of our directory which provides copyright information, and we have simplified headers in all our source code to remind contributors that we use Apache 2.0 everywhere.

 **DCO vs CLA**

 A Contributor Licence Agreement (CLA) is an agreement that primarily governs how IP is shared between contributors and the project they contributed to.
-CLAs can be quite popular in companies as they provide the organisation with more control over future re-licensing decisions.
+CLAs are popular as they provide the organisation with more control over future re-licensing decisions.
 At Codort, we are quite suspicious of CLAs because they can, and often are, used to 'rugpull', which in this context means changing the code licence from open-source to closed-source.
 If someone contributes code to our platform for free, with the intention of that code being used for free, then we believe any change to that implicit agreement is unfair and exploitative.
 For this reason we do not use CLAs, moreover we have [publicly pledged](https://github.com/Codort/website/blob/main/CONTRIBUTING.md#the-mutual-benefits-of-open-source) never to relicense our open-source code with closed-source licences.